shreyaanbu/Bot-in-a-Spaceship/README.md

-# metroidivania
+# Metroidvania Month 28
-This repo is for metrodivania month submission
+This repo is for metrodivania month submission.
+However, this is not the final version.
+This is a backup repository.